centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 You can choose to export only predefined hosts or services.

-For example, to export all services linked to the "srv-mssql-01" host, you need to execute following command:
+For example, to export all services linked to the "srv-mssql-01" host, you need to execute the following command:

 ``` shell
 centreon -u admin -p 'centreon' -e --select='HOST;srv-mssql-01' --filter-type='^(HOST|SERVICE)$'
 ```

-To export "memory" and "mssql-listener" services execute following command:
+To export "memory" and "mssql-listener" services, execute the following command:

 ``` shell
 centreon -e --select='SERVICE;memory' --select='SERVICE;mssql-listener' --filter-type='^SERVICE$'